 This is an experiential workshop that is designed to give participants an understanding of what it may feel like to have a learning disability by engaging in a series of activities.
 Through these exercises, participants will gain knowledge about current thinking in the field of learning disabilities and a practical understanding of how they may affect mental health and everyday life at home and at school.

-This workshop provides participants with an understanding of the nature of executive functioning (higher order thinking skills including organization and problem-solving) and difficulties children with learning disabilities and ADHD may have in regulating themselves.
-Suggestions on how to support children with executive function difficulties will be introduced.
+This workshop provides participants with an understanding of the nature of executive functioning (higher order thinking skills including planning, organization, and flexibility) for children with LDs in this area.
+Practical strategies to support the development of executive functioning skills and self-regulation will be shared.

-In this workshop, we will discuss why children and adolescents with learning disabilities and ADHD are at risk of experiencing social challenges with their peers.
-Participants will explore the developmental skills necessary for these children and adolescents to be socially competent and successful.
-Strategies on how to understand and support social competence will be offered.
+In this workshop we will discuss why children with LDs are at risk for experiencing social challenges with their peers.
+Participants will explore what skills are needed in order to be socially competent in everyday life.
+Strategies on how to understand and support social competence will be shared.